 – and more…

 Residential addresses are the easiest to target consistently.
-We can organise them based on demographics and we can guarantee each delivery.
+At The Private Postman, we can organise them in specific geographical areas and we can track deliveries accurately.

-In the UK Businesses, industrial areas and offices take up to 30x longer to deliver and no one can guarantee that each delivery will happen.
+In the UK, business addresses, industrial areas and offices tend to take considerably longer to deliver to and are hard to track.
 There simply are too many external influences in deliveries of this kind.
 (Locked buildings, uncooperative doormen, etc..)

 Delivering to residential addresses is easier as the leaflets can simply be put through the letterbox and deliveries can be tracked with GPS and other tracking methods.